magmaOffenburg/RoboViz/README.md

 Contributions of any form are welcome.
 That includes:
 - Bug reports and feature suggestions by [opening an issue](https://github.com/magmaOffenburg/RoboViz/issues/new).
-- Code contributions by opening a [pull request](https://github.com/magmaOffenburg/RoboViz/pulls?q=is%3Aopen+is%3Apr).
+- Code contributions by creating a [pull request](https://github.com/magmaOffenburg/RoboViz/pulls?q=is%3Aopen+is%3Apr).

-Some basic guidelines can be found [here](CONTRIBUTING.md).
+Some basic contribution guidelines can be found [here](CONTRIBUTING.md).

 [![Build Status](https://travis-ci.org/magmaOffenburg/RoboViz.png)](https://travis-ci.org/Gama11/RoboViz)